SummerA0318/cse15l-lab-reports/Lab-Report-1.md

   }
 }
 ```
-Then I save it and run it on my local computer then use scp command to copy it onto my remote computer.
-Then I login to my remote account and save and run the WhereAmI file.
+I save it and run it on my local computer.
+Then I use scp command which can copy a file from local computer to remote computer by `scp WhereAmI.java cs15lfa22pr@ieng6.ucsd.edu`.
+"WhereAmI.java" is the file I want to copy onto the remote computer, and "cs15lfa22pr@ieng6.ucsd.edu" is the remote computer I want to copy onto.
+Then I login to my remote account by ssh command again and save and run the WhereAmI file.
 I found that the os.name, username, user home and user directory of local computer and remote computer are all different which shows that I am really on two different computers with two different accounts.
 It seems that getProperty is a built-in function that can get some basic information for the computer and account.

 The process of changing the WhereAmI file and then run it in remote computer takes me 1 minute 40 seconds.
 If I do it 100 times, I would spend about 2 hours and a half.